SynkedUPwebapp/SynkedUp.Http/README.md

 var response = httpClient.Execute(request);
 ```

-The client also exposes an `ExecuteAsync` method.
+The client also exposes a non-blocking `ExecuteAsync` method.

+`StreamHttpRequest` exists if you wish to send a request with the body as a stream.

+When working with Json, there are `AddJsonBody` and `DeserializeJsonBody` convenience methods.

 ## Version History